-Model fit to age composition data was evaluated using plots of observed and predicted age composition in the fishery (Fig. 1.17), Shelikof Strait acoustic survey (Fig. 1.18), and the NMFS trawl survey (Fig. 1.19).
-Model fits to fishery age composition data are good in most years.
-The fit of Shelikof Strait acoustic survey age composition shows large residuals at age 2 and age 3 in 2006-2009 due to inconsistencies between the initial estimates of abundance and subsequent information about the magnitude of these year classes.
+Model fit to age composition data was evaluated using plots of observed and predicted age composition in the fishery (Fig. 1.16), Shelikof Strait acoustic survey (Fig. 1.17), the NMFS trawl survey (Fig. 1.18), and the ADFG trawl survey (Fig. 1.19).
+Model fits to fishery age composition data are adequate in most years.
+The largest residuals tended to be at ages 1-2 for the Shelikof Strait acoustic survey and the NMFS bottom trawl survey due to inconsistencies between the initial estimates of abundance and subsequent information about year class size.

-Model fits are similar to previous assessments, and general trends in survey time series are fit reasonably well (Dorn et al. 2009) (Figs. 1.20-1.22).
+Model fits are similar to previous assessments, and general trends in survey time series are fit reasonably well (Figs. 1.20-1.21).
 The discrepancy between the NMFS trawl survey and the Shelikof Strait acoustic survey biomass estimates in the 1980s accounts for the poor model fit to both time series during those years.
-All survey time series in the last three years (2009 and 2010) are consistent showing in showing a strong increase, but the magnitude of the increase is not same for all time series.
-Therefore it was not possible for the model to fit all survey estimates simultaneously.
+It is difficult for the model to fit the rapid increase in the Shelikof Strait acoustic survey and the NMFS survey in 2013 since an age-structured pollock population cannot increase as rapidly as is indicated by these surveys.
+In contrast, the model expectation is close to the ADFG survey in 2013.